Security of AI Agents

-However, to successfully make use of sessions as a defense in an AI agent setting, there are still some technical questions to be addressed.
+However, to successfully use sessions as defense in AI agents, technical challenges remain.
 First, the way to manage the session connection between each user and the agent needs to be carefully considered.
 Determining which requests belong to the same session is crucial.
 The agent designer also needs to consider the time to close a session.
 When closing a session, the agent needs to transfer its working memory from the KVDB to long-term storage for future use, such as improving its model via fine-tuning.
 Second, the agent has to embed the session ID into the requests to the AI model.
 When multiple sessions share the same API key to the foundation model, the agent needs to be able to correlate the session it establishes with the user and the session it establishes with the foundation model.
-Failure to do so may cause the proposed vulnerabilities to remain unsolved.

-Another approach in this direction is to formally model the state of the LLM and AI agents as \emph{monad}.
-The state transformer monad~\cite{launchbury1995state}, as shown in \autoref{lst:state_monad}, is the standard solution to enable stateful computations, side effects, and system IO in pure, stateless, effect-free, functional languages like Haskell, Isabelle, Coq, etc. Recall from \autoref{eq:lm_production_sequence}: if we view $Q$ and $A$ as types, we can also write it as a function mapping
+Otherwise, the described vulnerabilities will remain.